 - Verifies a test user can sign on to the application by using an Azure AD account

-To add an application to your tenant, you need:
+To add an on-premises application to Azure AD, you need:

 - A Microsoft Azure AD premium subscription

 - An application administrator account

 To use Application Proxy, you need a Windows server running Windows Server 2012 R2 or later.
 You'll install the Application Proxy connector on the server.
 This connector server needs to connect to the Application Proxy services in Azure, and the on-premises applications that you plan to publish.

 For high availability in your production environment, we recommend having more than one Windows server.
 For this tutorial, one Windows server is sufficient.